wfinn/blog/vulnurl-auth.md

 They noted, and I want to highlight that explicitly, that this code honors effective TLDs, so for `username.github.io` the eTLD would be `github.io`, thus the most well-known shared domains are unaffected.
 But it's still a nice little trick: subdomains are in scope when phishing Phoenix users.

+**Update:** I wouldn't have thought it, but [Phoenix actually fixed it](https://github.com/ACINQ/phoenix/releases/tag/android-legacy-v1.4.24) in their latest release (a month ago).
+I guess this means the trick is dead, but maybe there are other wallets that made the same mistake.

 ## Final Words

 Do not forget you can attack other parts of the LNURL-auth login flow as well.
 This only covers some LNURL-auth stuff I noticed.